Skip to content

 • You can use the Census Metropolitan Area and Census Agglomeration Guidance Tool by entering the address of the property in the top left corner of the map page to find out if it’s in a CMA or CA.

-If the property has 4 units or more.
+• The property has 4 units or more.